dc2007git/epilepsy12-documentation/docs/development/documentation.md

 #### Online editing of Markdown

 If you are new to Markdown editing, you can use GitHub's interface itself to edit online, by clicking the 'pencil' edit icon in the top right corner of any source code page.
 There are also external tools like [Prose.io](http://prose.io/) and [StackEdit](https://stackedit.io/) which give you a nice interface for editing Markdown online, and will sync the changes with GitHub for you.
-If you need help getting set up, [contact us in the Signal chat](../contact/contact.md).

 If Markdown seems daunting then another option is simply to edit the content in the word processor of your choice and then ask one of the RCPCH Incubator team to convert it to Markdown and add it to the documentation.